scroll-into-view/scroll-into-view-if-needed/README.md

 Check the demo to see an [example with popmotion and a spring transition](https://scroll-into-view-if-needed.netlify.com/#override-behavior).

+> If you only need the custom behavior you might be better off by using the compute library directly: https://github.com/stipsan/compute-scroll-into-view

 #### block

 Type: `'start' | 'center' | 'end' | 'nearest'`<br> Default: `'center'`